 If you want your petition to be considered at a meeting of an Overview and Scrutiny Committee, where an officer, identified either by name or by post title, will be required to answer questions on the conduct of a particular matter, your petition should contain at least 820 signatories or petitioners (this is reduced to 500 signatories or petitioners where the petition relates to a local issue, affecting no more than 2 electoral wards within the authority's area).
 The authority has determined that such petitions must relate to a Director of the authority.
-Please note that where the petition raises issues of competence or misconduct, the petition will be referred to the Chief Executive) and will be considered under the authority's Disciplinary Procedures, and not under this Petitions Procedure2.
+Please note that where the petition raises issues of competence or misconduct, the petition will be referred to the Chief Executive (or to the Monitoring Officer in respect of the Chief Executive) and will be considered under the authority's Disciplinary Procedures, and not under this Petitions Procedure2.